biancamanago/aad-2022-SPQ-ReplicationFiles/README.md

 ------------------------------------------------------
 FILE INFORMATION

+Study Design
+The .pdf file can be used to see how study was designed The .qsf file can be loaded directly into Qualtrics

+Script Files
 To recreate all results, tables, and figures:
 - Step 1.
 Download Stata (we use version 14.1 for all files -
           newer versions can run version 14.1).
 - Step 2.
 Download the zip with all files and folders to your desktop.